kaidez/kaidez.com/README.md

     gem install jekyll

 [Review the Jekyll docs](http://jekyllrb.com/docs/home/) to see the many things it can do, but its primary purpose is to build out a production-ready copy of the site.
 This can be done via the command line by first navigating to the site root folder, then running the following command:

     jekyll build

 When this command is run, Jekyll will output a production-ready copy of the site to the `_site` folder that can be uploaded to a web server.
 If the site's contact form should be utilized, PHP is a runtime dependency.
+Note that the `_site` folder is purposely not checked into this repo.

 ### RequireJS

 RequireJS is script loader for JavaScript files.
-Specfically, RequireJS focuses on (almost) all the JavaScript files located in the `requireBuildOut` folder and treats then as dependency modules based on the [Asynchronous Module Definition spec](https://github.com/amdjs/amdjs-api/wiki/AMD).
+Specfically, RequireJS focuses on (almost) all the JavaScript files located in the `requireBuildOut` folder and treats then as dependency modules based on the [Asynchronous Module Definition specification](https://github.com/amdjs/amdjs-api/wiki/AMD).

-It is possible to rearrange kaidez.com's JS file structure and not use RequireJS, but it's recommended that RequireJS be treated as a hard dependency as it does an excellent job of treating all the JS in a modular fashion as well as prepping all the files for usage on production.
+It is possible to rearrange kaidez.com's JS file structure and not use RequireJS, but it's recommended that RequireJS be treated as a hard dependency as it does an excellent job of treating all the JS files as single modules...this is great for development.
+It also preps all the files for usage on production.

 Within kaidez.com's site structure, RequireJS depends on two files: 1) `requireBuildOut/require.js` to manage and treat all the JS files as modules, and 2) `r.js` in the root folder to concatenate and minify (almost) all the files in `requireBuildOut`.